Jessie McTavish

-Jessie Gordon, formerly McTavish, is a Scottish retired nurse who was convicted in 1974 of murdering a patient with insulin, and of administering a variety of substances with intent to cause harm.
+Jessie Gordon, formerly McTavish, (born c.1940) is a Scottish retired nurse who was convicted in 1974 of murdering a patient with insulin, and of administering a variety of substances with intent to cause harm.
 The conviction was overturned on appeal in 1976.
 She was dubbed the "Angel of Death" by the press.

 Career

 McTavish worked in Ward 5 at Glasgow's Ruchill Hospital.

 Prosecution

-McTavish was tried for the murder in 1974 of an 80-year-old patient, Elizabeth Lyon, and assaulting three other patients by giving them illegal injections.
-One victim was found after tests to have an inexplicable quantity of pethidine in their system, whilst the murder victim had been injected with soluble insulin.
-Colleagues of McTavish told the court how they had witnessed her inject a patient with an entirely unnecessary dose of phenobarbitone and then make no record of the injection, and that she had said at the time, "Doctor likes them to go quietly".
+McTavish was tried in 1974 for the murder of an 80-year-old patient, Elizabeth Lyon and assaulting three other patients by giving them illegal injections.
+One victim was found after tests to have an inexplicable quantity of pethidine in their system, while the murder victim had been injected with soluble insulin.
+Colleagues of McTavish told the court how they had witnessed her inject a patient with an entirely unnecessary dose of phenobarbitone and then make no record of the injection, and that she had said at the time, "Doctor likes them to go quietly."
 Multiple doctors testified that McTavish often gave patients injections without recording these events in the patients' case notes.

 Despite the blood test evidence, McTavish claimed during the 15-day trial that she had only injected the patient with a placebo of sterile water.
-However, McTavish had admitted in police interviews that she had administered insulin to patients without authorization.
+However, McTavish had admitted in police interviews that she had administered insulin to patients without authorisation.

 McTavish was jailed for life in October 1974.
 An appeal in February 1975 was successful.
 Three appeals court judges said that while there was ample evidence to support the conviction, the McTavish's legal team's successful argument—that the judge, Lord Robertson, had inadvertently misled the jury—would prevail.
-The appeals judges said Lord Robertson had failed to highlight the fact that McTavish denied admitting to the police that she had committed a mercy killing, an omission that "a few words could have cured".
+The appeals judges said Lord Robertson had failed to highlight the fact that McTavish denied admitting to the police that she had committed a mercy killing, an omission that "a few words could have cured."